Chhattisgarh: Woman sanitation worker gets first vaccine dose | Health

 Tandi was administered the Covishield vaccine at thelocal Pandit Jawahar Lal Nehru Medical College, which is amongfive vaccination sites in Raipur district, she said addingthat drive is underway in all 28 districts in the state.

-Around 2.67 lakh healthcare workers and otherfrontline staff have been registered to receive vaccine shotsduring the first phase of the drive in the state, said Shukla,who is also state nodal officer for coronavirus vaccinationdrive.
+Around 2.67 lakh health workers and other frontlinestaff were registered to receive vaccine shots during thefirstphase of the drive in the state, said Shukla, who is also thestate nodal officer for coronavirus vaccination drive.

+The other four vaccination centres in Raipur districtare All India Institute of Medical Sciences (AIIMS) Raipur,District hospital Pandri, NHMMI private hospital and Missionhospital Tilda.

+Each vaccination centre has vaccinators, monitoringstaff, record examiners, and security personnel and a nodalofficer, another health official here said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)